The Intelligence Was in the Organization All Along

 AI changes the possible bandwidth of those channels.

-This is also what high reliability organizations have always understood.
+This is what high reliability organizations have always understood.
 In Managing the Unexpected, Karl Weick and Kathleen Sutcliffe argue that reliable organizations do not achieve safety by pretending the world is stable.
 They achieve it by staying sensitive to operations, noticing weak signals, revising their understanding, and updating context before small anomalies become large failures.

 The humans operating inside these systems are not outside the AI system, merely reviewing its output.
 They are part of the system.
 Their questions, corrections, refusals, escalations, and workarounds are the mechanism by which the organization learns.
+For AI in expert work, monitoring cannot stop at model behavior.
+The goal is not only to detect when an AI system produces a bad answer, but to understand how the organization responds: whether practitioners notice, whether reviewers correct, whether directors see the pattern, whether the process itself is improving or degrading.

 For the first time, organizations have a practical way to observe the judgment layer: not perfectly, not automatically, and not without careful design, but far more directly than before.
 The conversations that used to vanish in meetings, side channels, review notes, and individual memory can become part of the learning system itself.